Coherent sheaves and quantum Coulomb branches I: tilting bundles from integrable systems: Introduction

-Thus, given a map $q\colon \mathcal{M}\to \mathcal{L}$, we can define a coherent sheaf $\mathcal{Q}_q$ on the BFN resolution.
-This is the construction we require for our tilting generators and noncommutative resolution. \begin{itheorem} There is a space $\mathcal{M}$ and map $q\colon \mathcal{M}\to \mathcal{L}$ such that $ \mathcal{Q}_q$ is the tilting generator of Theorem \ref{th:main} and \end{itheorem} \begin{physics} The physics reader should view this as a version of S-duality for line defects: as a coherent sheaf on the Coulomb branch, $\mathcal{Q}_q$ is a B-twist line defect for the S-dual theory to our gauge theory, whereas $\mathscr{O}_{q}$ is an A-twist line defect in the original theory. \end{physics} We should note that there is not just one such space, but in fact there are several of them, which give rise to different noncommutative resolutions and different tilting generators.
-These different choices are related by wall-crossing functors (as defined, for example, in \cite[\S 2.5.1]{losev2017modular}).
+Thus, given a map $q\colon \mathcal{M}\to \mathcal{L}$, we can define a coherent sheaf $\mathcal{Q}_q$ on the BFN resolution defined by the property $\Gamma(\tilde{\fM};\mathcal{Q}_q\otimes \mathcal{O}(k))\cong \Ext^{\bullet}(\mathscr{O}_{p^{(-k)}},\mathscr{O}_q)$.
+This is the construction that we require for our tilting generators and noncommutative resolution. \begin{itheorem} There is a space $\mathcal{M}$ and map $q\colon \mathcal{M}\to \mathcal{L}$ such that $ \mathcal{Q}_q$ is the tilting generator of Theorem \ref{th:main} and \end{itheorem} We should note that there is not just one such space, but in fact there are several of them, which give rise to different noncommutative resolutions and different tilting generators.
+These different choices are related by wall-crossing functors (as defined, for example, in \cite[\S 2.5.1]{losevModularCategories2021}).
 These functors also have a geometric realization: \begin{itheorem} The derived equivalence of coherent sheaves to $A$-modules intertwines wall-crossing functors with tensor product with the bimodules $\Ext^\bullet(\mathscr{O}_{q}, \mathscr{O}_{q'})$ for different spaces $q,q'$ both giving resolutions.
-These actions define a Schober in the sense of \cite{KSschobers}, that is, a perverse sheaf of categories, on a particular subtorus arrangement in a complex torus. \end{itheorem} \begin{physics} All of these other D-modules can be interpreted naturally in physics in terms of natural modifications of the fields of the theory near the line defect.
+These actions define a Schober in the sense of \cite{kapranovPerverseSchobers2015}, that is, a perverse sheaf of categories, on a particular subtorus arrangement in a complex torus. \end{itheorem} \begin{physics} All of these other D-modules can be interpreted naturally in physics in terms of natural modifications of the fields of the theory near the line defect.
 We leave a more detailed discussion of this point to future work and the interested reader.

-Unfortunately, the author knows no good physics explanation of which combinations of line operators give non-commutative resolutions, and which do not.
+Unfortunately, the author knows no good physics explanation of which combinations of line operators give noncommutative resolutions, and which do not.
 Obviously, this would be an interesting question from a quantum field theory perspective. \end{physics}